02 Jun 2026

 Share local data

 See how your local area is impacted by cold homes by entering your postcode on our Near You tool or by looking at our Warm Homes map.
-We’ve also created briefings for every MP constituency showing the scale of the energy crisis in your area.

 Talk your politicians through the findings or email them if you can’t secure a meeting.
 Alongside the facts and figures, try to include stories of real-life experiences from local people.